mohyus15/microservice-exam/readme.md

+Kandidatnr:             27
  # Guidelines for my Application

  ## 1:  These are the servers and their respective ports used in my application: